 Mix garlic paste and remaining ingredients.

-Add water or lemon juice to taste and to adjust desired consistency.
+Add water or lemon juice to taste and to adjust for desired consistency.

 3 medium Persian cucumbers